Coverage Guided Testing for Recurrent Neural Networks: RNN Preliminaries

 Feedforward neural networks (FNNs) model a function $\dnnfunction:X\rightarrow Y$ that maps from input domain $X$ to output domain $Y$: given an input $x\in X$, it outputs the prediction $y\in Y$.
 For a sequence of inputs $x_1,\dots,x_n$, an FNN $\dnnfunction$ considers each input individually, that is, $\dnnfunction(x_i)$ is independent from $\dnnfunction(x_{i+1})$.

-By contrast, recurrent neural networks (RNNs) are designed to handle sequential data.
-An RNN contains at least one recurrent layer, as depicted in Fig.~\ref{fig:recurrent}, that processes an input sequence by iteratively taking inputs one by one.
+By contrast, a recurrent neural network (RNN) processes an input sequence by iteratively taking inputs one by one.
 A recurrent layer can be modeled as a function $\rnnfunction:X'\times C\times Y' \rightarrow C\times Y'$ such that $\rnnfunction(x_t,c_{t-1},h_{t-1})=(c_t,h_t)$ for $t=1...n$, where $t$ denotes the $t$-th time step, $c_t$ is the cell state used to represent the intermediate memory and $h_{t}$ is the output of the $t$-th time step.
-More specifically, the recurrent layer takes three inputs: $x_t$ at the current time step, the prior memory state $c_{t-1}$ and the prior cell output $h_{t-1}$; consequently, it updates the current cell state $c_t$ and outputs current $h_{t}$.
+More specifically, the recurrent layer takes three inputs: $x_t$ at the current time step, the prior memory state $c_{t-1}$ and the prior cell output $h_{t-1}$; consequently, it updates the current cell state $c_t$ and outputs hidden state $h_{t}$.

 RNNs differ from each other given their respective definitions, i.e., internal structures, of recurrent layer function $\rnnfunction$, of which long short-term memory (LSTM) in Equation (\ref{eq:lstm}) is the most popular and commonly used one.